Ian Welland BSc.

 Published by The Altair Press:

-Night Lights: Another round of selected poems (due for publication in Spring 2024) - all proceeds to charity.
+• Night Lights: Another round of selected poems (due for publication in Summer 2025) - all proceeds to charity.

-Exploring The Stars (to be published: January 2025) - all proceeds to charity.
+• Exploring The Stars (to be published in 2025) - all proceeds to charity.

 My Writing Journey